mackeylab/bids_ppc_scripts/README.md

 	  pip install pybids
 	```
 - Freesurfer :
 	Use the 6.0.0-make-fix version if you're going to be brain-editing.
 You will need to add this to your `.bash_profile` or `.bashrc`.
+Check with `echo $FREESURFER_HOME`.
 	More information on the `make-fix` version is [here](https://www.mail-archive.com/freesurfer@nmr.mgh.harvard.edu/msg55648.html).

 ## Utilities